DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/30 Filter and Search Data.md

 ---

 Run the code and enter a value into a filter row cell or the search panel.
 Grid data will be filtered according to this value.
-In the next step, we will configure grouping.